 Artemether and dihydroartemisinin are rapidly cleared from plasma with a terminal half-life of about 2 hours.
 Lumefantrine is eliminated very slowly with an elimination half-life of 2 to 6 days.
-Demographic characteristics such as sex and weight appear to have no clinically relevant effects on the pharmacokinetics of Artemether and Lumefantrine Tablets.
+Demographic characteristics such as sex and weight appear to have no clinically relevant effects on the pharmacokinetics.

 Limited urinary excretion data are available for humans.
-In 16 healthy volunteers, neither lumefantrine nor artemether was found in urine after administration of Artemether and Lumefantrine Tablets, and only traces of dihydroartemisinin were detected (urinary excretion of dihydroartemisinin amounted to less than 0.01% of the artemether dose).
+In 16 healthy volunteers, neither lumefantrine nor artemether was found in urine after administration, and only traces of dihydroartemisinin were detected (urinary excretion of dihydroartemisinin amounted to less than 0.01% of the artemether dose).